Nifemiiiiiiii/Portfolio/README.md

 Hi, My name is Oluwanifesimi Adebayo

 I’m a data-driven professional with a passion for turning raw data into meaningful insights that drive impactful decisions.
-With a strong background in biochemistry and a Data Analytics Certification from Quantum Analytics NG, I bring analytical rigor and problem-solving skills to every project I work on.
+I enjoy solving problems, creating engaging visualizations, and continuously learning new ways to make data more impactful.
+I bring analytical rigor and problem-solving skills to every project I work on.

 My ultimate goal is to empower organizations to achieve their objectives by providing them with the insights they need to make confident, informed decisions.